Ben Reifel: Early life and education

 Reifel was born in a log cabin near Parmelee, South Dakota, on the Rosebud Indian Reservation.
-He was the son of Lucy Burning Breast, a Lakota Sioux, and William Reifel, of German descent.
-Ben Reifel was enrolled in the Rosebud Sioux Tribe and his Lakota name means "Lone Feather" in English.
+He was the son of Lucy Burning Breast, a Sicangu Lakota, and William Reifel, of German descent.
+Ben Reifel was an enrolled citizen of the Rosebud Sioux Tribe of the Rosebud Indian Reservation, and his Lakota name, Wíyaka Waŋžíla means "Lone Feather" in English.
 He attended a Todd County school as well as the Rosebud Reservation boarding school as a child.
-He graduated at the age of sixteen from the eighth grade, speaking both English and Lakota.
+He graduated at the age of 16 from the eighth grade, speaking both English and Lakota.

 For three years Reifel worked on his family's farm before entering the School of Agriculture, a vocational high school in Brookings, South Dakota.
 After finishing high school in 1928, Reifel enrolled at South Dakota State College.
 He paid his own tuition for his first four years of schooling.
 He took out one of the first loans offered to Native American students under a Merriam Report-recommended Indian education program.
 Reifel graduated with a B.S. in agriculture in 1932.
 He was elected the President of the Students' Association during his senior year.